jdonald/firefox-armhf/trusty.md

       dpkg-buildpackage -aarmhf -b -d

-After configuration errors, replace mozconfig with `mozconfig.trusty` Again it's very similar to the included mozconfig except s/6.3.0/4.8.4/
+After configuration errors, replace mozconfig with `mozconfig.trusty` and edit paths.
+It's similar to the included mozconfig except s/6.3.0/4.8.4/

     PKG_CONFIG_PATH=/usr/lib/arm-linux-gnueabihf/pkgconfig \
       CONFIG_SITE=/etc/dpkg-cross/cross-config.amd64 \
       DEB_BUILD_OPTIONS=nocheck \
       dpkg-buildpackage -aarmhf -b -d -nc

+This will likely encounter the shlibsign error so work around that just as described in **README.md**.

+The final build step might complain about missing files from debian/tmp, which is frustrating as the build process nukes the tmp subfolder.
+To get past that, try pausing with Ctrl+Z followed by:

+    mkdir -p debian/tmp/usr/lib
+    cp -rpf obj-arm-linux-gnueabihf/dist/* debian/tmp/usr/lib

+Then bring the incremental build back into the foreground with:

+    fg